-As an employee of the Career Services I may be exposed to confidential information about students and alums such as grade point averages, job search data, student and alum utilization of services, and personal information.
+As an employee of the Experience and Professional Development Office, I may be exposed to confidential information about students and alums such as grade point averages, job search data, student and alum utilization of services, and personal information.
 I have read and understand the Confidentiality portion of the Career Assistant Handbook.
-I understand that as an employee of Career Services I have a responsibility to maintain the confidentiality of information related to students and other individuals who utilize the programs and services offered by Career Services (includes the Career Resource Center).
+I understand that as an employee of the Experience and Professional Development Office I have a responsibility to maintain the confidentiality of information related to students and other individuals who utilize the programs and services offered by Experience and Professional Development Office (includes the Career Resource Center).
 Failure to adhere to this responsibility may result in termination of my employment.

 Employee Name (printed)

 Employee Signature

 Date

-Supervisor Name Heidi S. Harlander

-Supervisor Signature
+CA Supervisor Signature

 Date